-The Takahashi Youth Ambassador Fellowship Program (TYAFP) was created as a dynamic youth exchange program between the United States and Japan.
-The significance of a first-hand cultural experience is invaluable in helping a young person in the Japanese American community define his or her own identity and establish a greater connection to their sometimes seemingly distant heritage, as well as encourage continued interest in Japan, its people, culture and history.
+The Takahashi Youth Ambassador Fellowship Program (TYAFP) was created as a dynamic youth exchange program between the United States (U.S.) and Japan.
+The significance of a first-hand cultural experience is invaluable in helping a young person in the Japanese American community define their identity and establish a greater connection to their sometimes seemingly distant heritage, and encourage continued interest in Japan, its people, culture and history.

-The TYAFP will help initiate meaningful dialogue and goodwill exchange between the youth in Japan and Japanese American youth.
-It was also created to give the youth in our community the opportunity to develop and gain leadership and civic development skills to help them build a strong foundation for thieir future endeavors.
+The TYAFP helps to initiate meaningful dialogue and goodwill exchange, as well as provide Bay Area high school students in our community the opportunity to develop and gain leadership and civic skills to help them build a strong foundation for their future endeavors.

 All participants who successfully complete the TYAFP will receive a certificate of completion, as well as personal letters and certificates of commendations from government offices and dignitaries.

 To develop a deeper understanding and awareness of Japan, its culture, people and history as an international citizen ambassador; to develop lifelong leadership and civic skills; to provide an opportunity to visit Japan and participate in meaningful exchanges with youth from Japan; to develop an appreciation and understanding of citizen-action and involvement through community and international volunteerism; to assist youth in obtaining admission to higher education, scholarships and future recognition through their participation in the TYAFP.